STEXS-Technologies/.github/profile/README.md

   - REST-API 12%

 Current amount of
-  - developer: 1
+  - developers: 1
-  - designer: 2
+  - designers: 2
-  - manager: 1
+  - managers: 1

 ### Where our goals are